Key Stage 2 Sport

 Use all the ideas below to make sure your training plan motivates you!
 Perhaps you'll enjoy doing something different every couple of weeks.

-You might like to have an end goal in mind, such as the Spitfire 10k on 29th August.
+You might like to have an end goal in mind, such as a virtual event like the Spitfire 10k we took part in when we were all in school.

 As it's really important to stay active during this time when we can't participate in PE lessons at school, the BBC has put together a collection of videos which help children move while they learn.